ekwska/bentoml-mlflow-demo/README.rst

 ==================================
-bentoml_mlflow_demo
+BentoML and MLFlow Integration Demo
 ==================================

 A project to run a full end to end ML system, using MLFlow for tracking, and BentoML for packaging and serving.

-* Free software: MIT license
+For this project I just used a simple MNIST network (as the results aren't important) as this project was for demonstrating an integration between BentoML and MLFlow and how they could be used together.

-Features
+Features ⭐
 --------

 * Trains a model on the MNIST dataset to classify images of handwritten digits.
 * Uses MLFlow as a backend tracking server to log metrics, parameters and models for development.
 * Deploys a containerized bento of the trained model to serve predictions.

-Installation
+Installation 🖥️
 ------------

-Development
+Development ✍️
 ###########

 System dependencies